fishfugu/evomod/README.md

 ## Usage

-To run the simulation, execute the compiled binary:

 ```bash
 ./evomod
 ```

-This will start the simulation, which you can watch in your command line interface.
-For now, the simulation runs indefinitely and outputs updates at each tick (future versions will include visual tools for better interaction and observation).
+Watch inline.
+For now, the sim runs in text and outputs updates each tick (future versions will include visual tools for better interaction and observation).

 ## Contributing

-Contributions to the Evolution Modeller are welcome!
+Contributions to the Evolution Modeller welcome!

 [] TODO: make Contributing.md